PureBox vs Unroll.Me

 Review-first cleanup

-See Archive and Trash suggestions before anything moves, with plain-language rationale and History.
+See Archive and Trash suggestions before anything moves, with plain-language reasons and History.

 Cleanup that’s reversible